PyFR/PyFR/doc/src/user_guide.rst

 Periodic Boundary Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simple periodic boundary conditions are supported; however, there behaviour is not controlled through the ``.ini`` file, instead it is handled at the mesh generation stage.
+Simple periodic boundary conditions are supported; however, their behaviour is not controlled through the ``.ini`` file, instead it is handled at the mesh generation stage.
 Two faces may be taged with ``periodic_l_x`` and ``periodic_r_x``, where ``x`` is a unique